School of Chemistry

 The School of Chemistry is proud to host postgraduate research students from diverse backgrounds, and offers a broad range of possibilities for PhD study to both UK and international students.
 In addition to regularly-updated funded opportunities, we welcome applications at any time from qualified students that are able to self-fund their studies, for example through scholarships in their home countries.

-A range of available PhD projects are listed below, covering all of the research themes within the School of Chemistry:
+A selection of recently advertised PhD projects are listed below, covering all of the research themes within the School of Chemistry:

 Please see how to apply, and feel free to contact our academic staff to discuss these opportunities.